w3c/trace-context/spec/01-abstract.md

 and debug a transaction across multiple software components.
 Typically, a trace traverses more than one component which requires it to be uniquely identifiable across all participating systems.
-Passing along this unique identification is referred to as *context propagation*.
+Passing along this unique identification is referred to as *trace context propagation*.

-Today, context propagation is implemented individually by each vendor.
+Today, trace context propagation is implemented individually by each vendor.
 In multi-vendor environments, this causes interoperability problems, like:

 - Traces that are collected by different tracing vendors cannot be linked together